John Colville (c. 1540–1605): Career

 Educated at the University of St Andrews, he became a Presbyterian minister, but occupied himself chiefly with political intrigue, sending secret information to the English government concerning Scottish affairs.
 He joined the party of the Earl of Gowrie, and took part in the Raid of Ruthven in 1582.
+In August 1583, Robert Bowes noted that the laird of Easter Wemyss, one of the masters of the king's household, had begged for and obtained remission for his fault at Ruthven Castle.

-In 1587 he for a short time occupied a seat on the judicial bench, and was burgh commissioner for Stirling in the Parliament of Scotland.
+In 1587, Colville for a short time occupied a seat on the judicial bench, and was burgh commissioner for Stirling in the Parliament of Scotland.

 Colville was in London in 1589 and collected £1000, a gift from Queen Elizabeth to James VI of Scotland, and £2000 worth of gilt silver plate supplied by the London goldsmith Richard Martin.
 This present, a magnificent cupboard of plate, was intended for the reception of Anne of Denmark.
 Later, there were rumours that Colville had not delivered all of the silver.
 James VI sent receipts to the English ambassador to exonerate him.

 In December 1591 he was implicated in the Earl of Bothwell's attack on Holyrood Palace, and was outlawed with the earl.
 He retired abroad, and is said to have joined the Roman Church.

 James VI wrote to Robert Bowes in March 1594 asking that John Colville should be reimbursed for his services from the English subsidy to the tune of £1266 sterling.

 In July 1594 he reported a rumour at the Scottish court that James VI had conceived a jealousy against Anne of Denmark, and even thought the Duke of Lennox might be the father of Prince Henry.
 James was beginning to regret the expense of the preparations for the Prince's baptism.
 In a letter of November 1595 to the English diplomat Robert Bowes he refers to Elizabeth I as a "Deborah", who "shall yet prevail over all her idolatrous foes".

 Colville died in Paris in 1605.